ecoseller/ecoseller/docs/index.md

 Whether you are an e-commerce entrepreneur, a developer, or a business owner, **ecoseller** provides you with a solid foundation to establish and enhance your online presence.
 With its modular and scalable architecture, **ecoseller** offers flexibility and extensibility, allowing you to adapt the platform to suit your unique business requirements.

 # Key Features
-Ecoseller offers a wide range of powerful features to help you build and manage your online store efficiently.
+**ecoseller** offers a wide range of powerful features to help you build and manage your online store efficiently.
 ## Dashboard
 The administration dashboard of **ecoseller** provides a user-friendly interface for managing your online store.